-Relationships.
+Relationship building.
 Pressing the flesh.
 Developing new revenue streams.
 Cross-selling.
 This is the language of business development, and, much like marketing terminology, it is not familiar territory for most lawyers.
-As much as I’m prone to preaching about the place for marketing in every firm’s toolkit, biz dev is the other side of the coin.
+As much as I’m prone to preaching about the place for marketing in every law firm’s toolkit, business development for law firms is the other side of the coin.

-After reading this article, you will have a good idea of what business development strategies look like for law firms, and some practical tips for making business development a part of your job as a lawyer and a business owner.
+After reading this article, you will have a good idea of what business development strategies look like for law firms, and some practical tips on how to integrate them into your job as a lawyer and business owner.

-One of the reasons I love marketing is that you are creating new business seemingly out of the blue.
-And depending on the advertising channel, the results can be utterly instantaneous, such as turning on pay per click (PPC) ads.
+One of the reasons I love marketing is because you can seemingly create new business out of the blue.
+And depending on the advertising channel, the results can be instantaneous, through techniques such as turning on pay-per-click (PPC) ads and other forms of Google advertising.
 John Grisham writes books about the rainmaker, and that is precisely what a good marketing person is—a rainmaker.

-One might say that marketing is the here and now, putting your firm in front of those who need your services and securing retainers.
-Business development is about the long game—adding markets, practice areas, and relationships that build your law firm over time.
+One might say that marketing is the here and now, putting your law firm in front of a client who needs your services and securing retainers.
+Unlike marketing, business development for law firms is about the long game—adding revenue and sales streams, practice areas, and relationships that build your practice over time.

 I know what you’re thinking: “Okay, so what does this mean to me, a sole practitioner (or lawyer at a small firm)?”